Morena1996/Programmeerproject/PROCESS.md

 # day 3

 Today I finished the second view: the fill gauge.
 I had problems with positioning the gauge, but besides that, it was rather easily done by using an example.
+I also tried to optimize the bar chart and improve some small difficulties, like the fact that not all numbers show when you hover over the bars and

 # day 4

 Today my plan was to make the third view: the map.
-Due to the huge chaos on Science Park (the roof was blown off) and the fact that I couldn't ask any questions all day, I was not able to finish this one.
+Due to the huge chaos on Science Park (the roof was blown off), the fact that I was stuck on Science Park for a few hours and the fact that I couldn't ask any questions all day, I was not able to finish this one.
+Today I was planning on asking how to find the map in the first place, because Google did not make me that much wiser on this topic and I hoped someone from the staff would be able to help me start off.
 I assume that this won't affect my grade, considering the very exceptional circumstances.
 Another thing I was not able to ask was how to combine all views in one webpage, so this is also something I'll have to put off until Monday.